-Danny Tricot leads Skadden's European corporate finance practice and is based in the London office.
-His capital markets work includes acting for issuers and underwriters on a broad range of equity and debt transactions.
+Danny Tricot heads Skadden's European capital markets practice and is based in the London office.
+His work includes acting for issuers and underwriters on a broad range of equity and debt transactions.
 Mr Tricot has advised on initial public offerings, rights offerings and private placings.
 He has been involved in equity listings in London and on various international exchanges.
 Most of the offerings that he has worked on have included a Rule 144A component.
 He has worked across several European jurisdictions, and also in growth markets, with extensive experience in the Middle East, Africa and Russia.